uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ```

 ![](ggplot2_intro_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->

-**Challenge 3: where should `fill` go?**

-We assigned different values to the `fill` argument in previous plots.
-But why are they located inside or outside of the `aes()` call?

-That’s because we don’t associate an aesthetic element to a variable
-from our dataset.
-Here, we are merely changing the default colour of our
-geometry.

 If you are curious about what colour names exist in R, you can use the
 `colours()` function.